The festival of Diwali is being celebrated by millions of Hindus, Sikhs and Jains this week.

 The Lincs Indian Society are extending an invitation to the wider community to join their events and share their love of Indian heritage.

-Their Diwali celebration will be held at the Lincolnshire Showground’s EPIC Centre on Saturday 17 November 2018 and will be their biggest party yet.
+Their Diwali celebration will be held at the Lincoln Diwali Mela, Epic Centre, Lincolnshire Showground on Saturday 2 November 2019.

 Find out more about how you can take part on the Lincs Indian Society website here.